autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 predictor_model2.leaderboard(merged_dev_data)
 ```

-## Model 3: Use the model in AutoGluon-Text
+## Model 3: Use the Neural Network in AutoGluon-Text in Tabular Weighted Ensemble

+Another option is to directly include the neural network in AutoGluon-Text as one candidate of TabularPredictor.
+We can do that now by changing the hyperparameters.
+Note that for the purpose of this tutorial, we are manually setting the `hyperparameters` and we will release some good pre-configurations soon.

 ```{.python .input}